auto200/RMF-off/README.md

 <img src="preview.gif" alt="preview" width="450px">

-Browse and listen to all RMF stations in one place.
+Browse and listen to all RMFon stations in one place.

 ### Backend